 - Senior citizen - interest income on fixed deposit, post office exempt till 50000, medical insurance limit revised.

 - Payment by Trust in cash above 10,000 to be disallowed, TDS provision for disallowance.

 - LTCG above 100000 to be taxed at 10% without indexation.
-Equity mutual fund dividend distribution tax will be 10% (Deduction will be made by AMC but tax free in hand of Investor).
+The equity mutual fund dividend distribution tax will be 10% (Deduction will be made by AMC but tax-free in the hand of Investor).

 - Cess increased to 4% from 3%.

-These were the major highlights for the union budget.
-Apart from this government has given much awaited focus on farmers and rural economy.
+These were the major highlights of the union budget.
+Apart from this, the government has given much-awaited focus on farmers and rural economy.

-Currently, long term capital gains arising from transfer of listed equity shares, units of equity oriented fund and unit of a business trust are exempt from tax.
+Currently, long term capital gains arising from transfer of listed equity shares, units of equity-oriented fund and unit of a business trust are exempt from tax.
 With the reforms introduced by the Government and incentives given so far, the equity market has become buoyant.
 The total amount of exempted capital gains from listed shares and units is around `3,67,000 crores as per returns filed for A.Y.17-18.
-Major part of this gain has accrued to corporate and LLPs.
+A major part of this gain has accrued to corporate and LLPs.
 This has also created a bias against manufacturing, leading to more business surpluses being invested in financial assets.
 The return on investment in equity is already quite attractive even without tax exemption.
-There is therefore a strong case for bringing long term capital gains from listed equities in the tax net.
-However, recognizing the fact that vibrant equity market is essential for economic growth.
+There is, therefore, a strong case for bringing long term capital gains from listed equities in the tax net.
+However, recognizing the fact that a vibrant equity market is essential for economic growth.